LedgerHQ/ledger-live/.changeset/polite-wolves-itch.md

 "ledger-live-desktop": patch
 ---

-Improve FF UX in LLD
+Added grouped Feature Flags UX in LLD and a reset all button